China’s Tax Incentives for Small Businesses (Updated)

 Reduced VAT rates

-The small-scale taxpayer policies clarify that during the period between January 1, 2023, and December 31, 2023, small-scale taxpayers that are subject to a VAT levy rate of 3 percent can enjoy a reduced levy rate of 1 percent.
+The small-scale taxpayer policies clarify that between January 1, 2023, and December 31, 2023, small-scale taxpayers subject to a VAT levy rate of 3 percent can enjoy a reduced levy rate of 1 percent.
 The VAT items that are subject to a 3 percent VAT prepayment rate shall enjoy a reduced prepayment rate of 1 percent.

 Previously, during the period from April 1, 2022, to December 31, 2022, small-scale VAT taxpayers that are subject to a VAT levy rate of 3 percent will be exempted from VAT payment or prepayment.